docker/compose/CONTRIBUTING.md

     issue.

 Submit unit tests for your changes.
 Go has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
-Also end-to-end tests are available.
+Also, end-to-end tests are available.
 Run the full test suite, both unit tests and e2e tests on your branch before submitting a pull request.
 See [BUILDING.md](BUILDING.md) for instructions to build and run tests.